How Much Is SSDI In Washington State?: How Financial Relief From Social Security Disability Is Calculated

 You were working hard and making plans for the future.
-Then an illness, injury, or a debilitating condition derailed your dreams.
+Then an illness, injury or debilitating condition derailed your dreams.
 You can’t do your job and, suddenly, you don’t know how you’ll pay your bills.

 It’s a gut check that can leave anyone feeling frustrated, hopeless and scared.
 Social Security Disability Insurance (SSDI) benefits exist to ease that strain.
 For many, it’s a financial lifeline.